Sharrona Pearl: Freelance writing

 Pearl has written op-eds, essays, and commentary for the Washington Post, Tablet Magazine, Real Life Magazine, Aeon Magazine, Lilith Magazine, and numerous other publications.

 Religious life

 In addition to her research and writing on faces, Pearl writes regularly on Judaism, social justice, community life, and religious observance, including essays in Kveller, Lilith Magazine, Tablet Magazine, The Revealer, and elsewhere.

 Personal life

 Pearl is married to Ben Knepler, the co-founder of True Places.
-They have 3 children and live in Philadelphia.
+They have 3 children and live in Texas.